rhyslwells/Data-Archive/content/standardised/Precision.md

 - **FP (False Positives):** The number of instances incorrectly predicted as positive.

 Importance:
-- Precision is crucial in scenarios where the **cost of false positives is high**, such as in spam detection or medical diagnosis.
+- Precision is helpful in scenarios where the **cost of false positives is high**, such as in spam detection.
 It helps in understanding how many of the predicted positive instances are actually positive.

 ![[Pasted image 20241222091831.png]]